RononDex/interstellar-hugo/README.md

 A [hugo](https://gohugo.io/) theme specifically designed for photography, astronomy and blogging.

-This theme is based on the excellent [Persian Hugo Theme](https://github.com/gethugothemes/persian-hugo) It highly focusses on privacy.
+This theme is based on the excellent [Persian Hugo Theme](https://github.com/gethugothemes/persian-hugo).

+The theme highly focusses on privacy.
 By default, 0 data from visitors is being captured and all fonts / assets are locally available (no google cnd or similar is used).
+It has built in optional support for Google Analytics though.

 <p align="center">
   <img src="https://github.com/RononDex/interstellar-hugo/blob/master/images/screenshot.png" alt="screenshot" width="100%">